seanlane/seanlane.github.io/content/other/index.md

 permalink: /other/
 ---

+_Note_: This page is work in progress at the moment.

 Here's a page for some random stuff that doesn't fit elsewhere but which I want to track.

 ## Reading List